 How to create a new hamlet on London's Greenbelt

-We have recently completed the design of a group of 10 contemporary family homes on a green belt site in Hertfordshire.
+We have recently received planning approval for the design of a group of 10 contemporary family homes on a green belt site in Hertfordshire.
 The layout of the site has been planned with place-making at its core to encourage a sense of belonging, and to create a safe, social, friendly, shared environment.
 At Douglas and King we have a history of delivering residential schemes on small sites with the aim of creating healthy communities through low impact developments.

 High View Farm is a ‘hamlet’ sized scheme presenting minimal intrusion into the rural landscape of farms and nurseries that surround it.
 It adapts sensitively to the orientation of the sun, the sloping topography and the views towards the surrounding countryside.